PDS-Lab/SynerKV/README.md

-# SynerKV: Boosting Write Performance and Cost-Efficiency of LSM-Treeson EBS-S3 Hybrid Cloud Storage
+# SynerKV: A Cost-Efficient Cloud LSM Store by Exploiting Parallelism of Block and Object Hybrid Storage

 ## Overview